This article provides information about Xbox 360 warranty, registration and repair.

 Ship via Australia Post: Print the e-label and affix it to your shipping box.
 Drop off the box at any Australia Post.

-Ship via Courier Service: Print the e-label and affix it to a shipping box.
+Ship via a courier service: Select your preferred pickup date and time.
+Print the e-label and affix it to a shipping box.
 A courier will be dispatched to collect the unit at your location.
 The pickup service is available Monday through Friday, 9 AM to 6 PM.

 If you haven't received an email after 24 hours, check your email program's junk folder or spam filter.
 If you don't find the email in junk or spam, contact Xbox Support.